smb123w64gb/NintenTools.Bfres/README.md

     | FSCN      | Scene Animation            | `SceneAnim`       |
     | -         | External File              | `ExternalFile`    |

+- Parsing BFRES files visually in [010 Editor](https://www.sweetscape.com/010editor/) with the provided [binary templates](https://github.com/Syroot/NintenTools.Bfres/tree/master/other/010%20Binary%20Templates).

-The following features are **not yet supported**, but planned:
+The following features are **not yet implemented**, but planned:
 - Methods simplifying access to vertex data from `VertexBuffer` instances in combination with `VertexAttrib`.
 - Classes mapping typical `ExternalFile` contents (like BFSHAR shader data), manually loadable on demand.
 - Storing (modified) data into new files.

 The following features are **not planned**:
 - Accessing raw header data (like file offsets).
-While the library handles headers, they are not exposed and dismissed after loading the referenced data into classes.
+While the library wraps headers, they are not exposed and dismissed after loading the referenced data into classes.
 Since this might be useful for injection tools, it might be implemented on demand (please submit a feature request).
 - Deswizzling texture data.

 ## NuGet Package